jedp/node-rot13/readme.md

 Sync and async implementations of rot13 in a c++ extension for node.js.

-This is me trying to learn.
+This is me trying to learn C++ and v8 at the same time.
+Please tell me if you see anything I'm doing wrong or could do better.

-And if you have a rot13-intensive node.js application that's been dying to have the speed of a native rot13 C++ extension working asynchronously on the v8 thread pool, well then.
+And if you happen to have a rot13-intensive node.js application that's been dying to have the speed of a native rot13 C++ extension working asynchronously on the v8 thread pool, well then.
 Here you are.

 Summary
 -------